County seeks to fix drainage problem

 Residents would be assessed the cost of adding pavement and a gutter.
 The county would oversee the specifications and hire a contractor.

 Commissioner Mark Reichert asked Baird where the rainwater actually goes.
-Baird said there are no drains on curbs like in other places in the county.
-Water simply runs downhill to W. 44th Street and goes through an underground pipe to a ditch south of W. 42nd Street.
+Baird said there are no drains or curbs like in other places in the county.
+Water simply runs downhill to W 44th Street and goes through an underground pipe to a ditch south of W 42nd Street.

-Commissioner Charlie Knapper said the board should reassess the residents living on nearby streets to see if they could potentially help pay for the drain’s improvements, since it collects water from those streets as well as Apple Avenue.
+Commissioner Charlie Knapper said the board should reassess the residents’ opinions who live on nearby streets to see if they could potentially help pay for the drain’s improvements, since it collects water from those streets as well as Apple Avenue.

-“The streets cannot drain all the way because of the way they’re installed,” Driessen said.
+“The streets cannot drain all the way because of the way they’re installed,” Driessen added.

-Additionally, the board approved a wildlife service contract, renewed an employee health insurance plan and approved resolutions for various supplementary fund loans during their meeting.
+Additionally, the board approved a wildlife service contract, renewed an employee health insurance plan and approved resolutions for various supplementary fund loans during its meeting.